A Generalized Construction of Calabi-Yau Models and Mirror Symmetry: Conclusions and Outlook

 The present work has two natural extensions.
-First, it would be desirable to put the results presented herein on a rigorous mathematical footing, and in particular provide a proof of our main Conjecture~\ref{C:MM}, including to what extent it is valid.
+First, it would be desirable to put the results presented herein on a rigorous mathematical footing, and in particular to prove Construction~\ref{C:tP} and our main Conjecture~\ref{C:MM}, including to what extent they are valid.
+In their support, we have verified wherever possible, that the results reported herein are both self-consistent, and also consistent with the by now well established ``generalized complete intersection'' results~\cite{rgCICY1,rBH-Fm,rGG-gCI}.
 Second, and the main motivation of the program at hand, is to understand the enlarged K\"ahler moduli space in order to calculate the non-perturbative corrections, i.e., Gromow-Witten invariants.
-This would allow us to determine whether the observed $(\text{mod}~n)$ symmetry within the class of Calabi-Yau hypersurfaces in the Hirzebruch $n$-folds is indeed broken.
+This would allow us to determine whether the observed $(\text{mod}~n)$ periodicity within the class of Calabi-Yau hypersurfaces in the Hirzebruch $n$-folds is indeed broken by quantum corrections.
+This appears to be borne out by the cumulative effects determining the K{\"a}hler and complex structure discriminant loci~\cite{rBH-gDY}, the self-consistency of which lends us hope that the present models have also a reasonable UV completion.